simdjson/simdjson/doc/performance.md

 simdjson::dom::element element = parser.parse(padded_json_copy.get(), json_len, false);
 ````

-Setting the `realloc_if_needed` parameter set to false in this manner may lead to better performance, but it requires that the user takes more responsabilities: the simdjson library cannot verify that the input buffer was padded.
+Setting the `realloc_if_needed` parameter false in this manner may lead to better performance, but it requires that the user takes more responsibilities: the simdjson library cannot verify that the input buffer was padded.